Azure/azure-powershell/src/Resources/Resources/help/Update-AzManagementGroupHierarchySetting.md

 ```

 ## DESCRIPTION
 The Update-AzManagementGroupHierarchySetting cmdlet updates the hierarchy settings under the current tenant.
+Requiring **Authorization** and setting the **DefaultManagementGroup** that new groups get created under can be updated.

 ## EXAMPLES